sarmadiali98/ReLico/README.md

 ### 2. End-to-end smart-home workflow

-Use the smart-home directory to reproduce the hardware-backed example with:
+Use the smart-home directory to reproduce or inspect the hardware-backed example with:

-* ESP32 firmware
+- ESP32 firmware
-* PlatformIO upload/monitor
+- PlatformIO upload/monitor
-* Python serial bridge
+- Python serial bridge
-* hardware-adapted LF program
+- hardware-adapted LF program
+- hardware-free replay script
+- recorded event/property logs

+Live ESP32 reproduction is optional for artifact review.
+The replay script and included logs are sufficient to inspect the event and property markers reported in the paper.

-### 3. LF verification benchmark workflow
+### 3. Verification benchmark workflows

-Use the verification benchmark directory to reproduce the LF-side verification experiments and inspect the generated logs, timing summaries, and derived benchmark data.
+Use the verification benchmark directory to reproduce the TR/RMC and LF/Uclid/Z3 verification experiments and inspect the generated logs, timing summaries, and derived benchmark data.

 If you only want to evaluate the translator itself, the first workflow is sufficient.

+## Artifact contents not included in Git

+The repository intentionally does not include generated build outputs, virtual environments, local environment logs, or external binary tools.

+In particular, the following are not committed:

+- Maven `target/` directories
+- generated Lingua Franca build directories
+- Python virtual environments
+- PlatformIO build directories
+- local `artifact-env-info*` logs/tarballs
+- `rmc-2.14.jar`

+The RMC jar must be downloaded separately following the instructions in `verifier-benchmarks/README.md`.

 ## Common issues